The School Choice Process in 3 Steps

 There are two ways your child can qualify for immediate placement in a school you want for Kindergarten.

-Even if your child qualifies for immediate Kindergarten placement, you must apply by March 1, 2019, to be assured an immediate placement seat.
+Even if your child qualifies for immediate Kindergarten placement, you must apply by April 14, 2022, to be assured an immediate placement seat.
 If your child regularly attends a District Pre-K program, the lottery is designed to give you preference at that school.
-The school must be in your zone and selected as your first choice.What happens if I don't participate in the school choice lottery or miss the deadline?
+The school must be in your zone and selected as your first choice.Does every student in 8th grade need to choose a new school for 9th grade?

-- You live within a half-mile of your neighborhood school
+- You live within a half-mile of your neighborhood school.

-- You have a sibling attending a school in your zone
+- You have a sibling attending a school in your zone.

-Students who do not participate in the School Choice Lottery by the deadline can be registered at the Office of Student Placement & Equity.
-Students who do not participate in the School Choice Lottery will be placed in a school where space is available after the selection process is complete.What if we speak another language other than English at home?
+Students who do not participate in the School Choice Lottery by the deadline can be registered at the Office of Student Equity & Placement.
+Students who do not participate in the School Choice Lottery will be placed in a school closest to your home where space is available after the selection process is complete.What happens if my selected schools close before the 2022-23 school year?

-Parents of children who speak a language other than English can arrange for a language assessment for their child by calling (585) 324-3220.
+Parents of children who speak a language other than English can arrange for a language assessment for their child by calling 585-324-3220.
 The assessment will help determine the best placement for the student in an academic program.